An American seeking her Danish Roots

 I could tell Leah that Henry and his sisters are extremely helpful to other people and that they are very patient with small children.
 That is a Jorgensen thing.

-As Leah’s father builds and fix things so do Henry and what would I do without him fixing everything?
+As Leah’s father builds things so does Henry and what would I do without him fixing everything?
 That’s a Jorgensen thing.

 We had prepared a very tight schedule as we wanted her to see both Copenhagen, the island Funen and Jutland and to meet people.
 When she saw Henry’s handwritten itinerary plan she burst out